Alumni

 For Rohit, the biggest challenge is balancing all his interests—from the Yale Alternative Investments Club to taking a swing at squash.
 But multitasking is nothing new.
 At Independence and then at Archmere, Rohit was highly active in student government, serving as president for five consecutive years.
 He also ran his own necktie company, NovelTie, through which he created the Independence ties for sale in the Indy Spirit Store.
 He found his way onto the board of an impactful nonprofit, the Friends of Hockessin Colored School #107—an organization dedicated to preserving the history of Delaware’s role in ending school segregation with the goal of creating a more diverse, equitable, and inclusive tomorrow.
 In between, he excelled academically, as he did at Independence, and he says, “I gained the foundation in reading, writing, and analysis still with me now.”

-No matter where our graduates go on to high school, they make tremendous contributions to those schools in academics, the arts, and athletics.
+No matter where our graduates go, they make tremendous contributions in academics, the arts, and athletics.
 They carry forward their abilities to inspire others, chase their dreams, and achieve what they set out do.

 jay lazar